vlada-i/frontend-project-44/README.md

 ___

-2. Game started:
+### 2. Game started:

-### User see expression.
+>User see expression.
 You need calculate it and type into console.

 - *Run brain-calc*
 - *Welcome moment: write your name and we will definitely greet you*